Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 Nasal Inhaler Stick

 Personal nasal inhaler sticks are portable tubes you fill with essential oil-soaked cotton.
-They are discreet, travel-friendly, and provide targeted relief when you need it on the go.
+They are discreet, travel-friendly, and provide targeted relief on the go.
 Most hold 10–15 drops and last several weeks.

 DIY Essential Oil Blends for Sinus Relief